manojmatrix/manojmatrix/README.md

 <!--
 **manojmatrix/manojmatrix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+- # 👋 Hi, I'm Manoj

+I'm a software engineer passionate about  tech, s, and building web applications that make a difference.

+## 🛠️ Skills
+- HTML, CSS, JavaScript, SQL
+- Responsive Design, Git, API Integration
-- 🔭 I’m currently working on ...
+- currently i'm working on ...full-stach web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...java
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...both internship and job oppurtinities

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+## 📂 Projects
+### 🛍️ [Amazon Clone]
+A front-end replica of Amazon's homepage using HTML, CSS, and JavaScript.